 If a pupil with a medical card is not attending the nearest school:

-If your child is enrolling in post-primary school for the first time, you can either apply for school transport online or download the form from Bus Éireann's website.
-For the school year 2012-2013, you should apply by Friday, 27 April 2012.
-You will need the roll number of your child’s school (pdf) in order to complete the application.
+If your child is enrolling in post-primary school for the first time, you can apply for school transport online on the Bus Éireann website.

-You should apply in writing directly to the School Transport section of the Department of Education and Skills at the address below.
+You should apply in writing directly to the School Transport section of the Department of Education at the address below.

-If you wish to appeal a decision on your application for school transport, you should download the appeal form and send the completed form to the School Transport Appeals Board (pdf) c/o the Department of Education and Skills at the address below.
+If you wish to appeal a decision on your application for school transport, you should complete the appeal form online.
+You can send any additional documents to the School Transport Appeals Board c/o the Department of Education at the address below.